margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the chiming of the bells outside
 * Grateful for how Taylor Swift expresses emotions, stories, and relationships through song
 * Grateful for the early learning center
-* Grateful for the student studying bilogy
+* Grateful for the student studying biology
+* Grateful to tutor my cousin in Chemistry and help her improve her work and study habits
 * Grateful for memories of rappelling with other Christians
 * Grateful for Christian music
 * Grateful for homes aligned in rows next to each other